Akshat-A-K/age-gender-mood-prediction/README.md

 ## Model artifacts

-- The repository ships with the original Keras checkpoints (`Gender-age.h5`, `mood.h5`) tracked via Git LFS for reproducibility.
+- The repository ships with only the TensorFlow Lite artifacts so deployment remains lightweight; grab the original Keras checkpoints (`Gender-age.h5`, `mood.h5`) from the release page or your own training run if you plan to regenerate them.
 - At runtime we now load **TensorFlow Lite** versions (`models/age_gender.tflite`, `models/mood.tflite`) through TensorFlow's built-in Lite interpreter (`tensorflow-cpu`).
 This keeps inference lightweight while remaining compatible across hosts.
 - If you retrain the models, regenerate the TFLite artifacts once using the helper script:
    ```bash